narokuu/scienceconversion/readme.txt

 Tested-With-Factorio-Version: 0.17.79

-Category: Scinece
+Category: Science

 Youtube: (coming soon)

 Special Thanks: A very special thanks to: Darthun, for guiding me through my first mod, and creating the art used for the mod.
-Justarandomgeek, and other members of the modding comunity, for the tireless questions and help.
+Justarandomgeek, and other members of the modding community, for the tireless questions and help.
 And a huge thanks to the entire factorio dev team. for making this game amazing, and what it is today!

 Release Notes :